Innovation is the creation of the new or the re-arranging of the old in a new way.

 The staff at the STI were given great freedom in their work, and the laid back, non-corporate atmosphere encouraged even the most inexperienced employees to think big.
 Every Wednesday, Sega would hold lunchtime review sessions for all new products, both in-house and third party.
 This was perhaps the only part of the creation process that STI personnel disliked, as new projects had to be shown to management for approval, and the almost secretive nature of what went on at the Institute (STI offices actually had security locks that only a few outsiders had access to) meant that few of the higher-ups knew what to expect.
 Convincing the executives to give a new property a chance could be difficult, and most presentations became more flash than substance in an effort to impress.
 In the end though, the final word always came from Shinobu Toyoda, so the STI staff tended to direct their presentations at him.
 More often than not he gave them the benefit of the doubt.

-Work began in early 1991 on the first game, Kid Chameleon.
-With an original title underway, Cerny began to look towards creating a sequel to Sonic The Hedgehog.
+Work began in 1990 on the first game, Dick Tracy, followed early the next year by Kid Chameleon.
+With original titles underway, Cerny began to look towards creating a sequel to Sonic The Hedgehog.
 Two of the three people who had been key to the first game (Nashima remained in Japan) were on their way to the STI, so Cerny approached management about getting one underway.
 Their answer shocked him.
 “No, it’s much too soon,” they said.
 Baffled but content to continue with the new properties that were coming along nicely, he returned to work.
 That November, however, he got a frantic call from his superiors.
 “We do need that game, and we need it now.”
 Two months had been lost from the game’s proposed schedule, and Cerny had to scramble to get a team organized to complete it on time.

 Compounding the timetable troubles were personnel problems.
 The American side of the STI was already hard at work, but the Japanese hadn’t arrived yet due to visa complications.
 Differences in language and culture added to their woes, but the team pressed on.
 Despite the fact that both sides were on friendly terms, there were still some grave contrasts in their working styles.
 The Japanese were among Sega’s top developers, and it was difficult for the relatively inexperienced Americans to keep up.
 They also had an entirely different work ethic, and many worked throughout the night and even slept in their office cubicles!
 Tension mounted, and by the time Sonic 2 shipped, Naka had had enough.
 The group was broken up into smaller units, with the Americans dedicating themselves to mostly original titles, and the Japanese concentrating on Sonic sequels, like Sonic 3 and Sonic & Knuckles.
 Former STI member Tim Skelly recalls the difficulties.
 “Everyone attached to to Sonic 2 ultimately worked for Yuji Naka.
 I think Naka would have been much happier if he was working with an all-Japanese team, but just because of the language barrier and some cultural differences.
 Imagine how you would have felt at that time if you were creating a Superman comic book and you were given a manga artist to do the artwork.
 The differences weren’t as extreme as that, but you get my point.”